Daithí McKay: Campaign to abolish rates for Sport Clubs

-In 2013 Daithí McKay started a campaign to abolish rates for sport clubs.
-In his second piece of legislation he proposed that CASCs (Community Amateur Sport Clubs) should have 100% rate relief on their grounds and facilities.
-In the Bill consultation he received over 1,000 responses, one of the most successful consultations for an Assembly Bill to date.
-He secured the support of the majority of MLAs but the DUP blocked the bill controversially using the Petition of Concern.
+In 2013 McKay started a campaign to abolish rates for sport clubs.
+In his legislation he proposed that CASCs (Community Amateur Sport Clubs) should have 100% rate relief on their grounds and facilities.
+He secured the support of the majority of MLAs but the DUP blocked the bill using the Petition of Concern.

-The campaign still proved successful with the Department of Finance subsequently committing to grant 100% rate relief for clubs as long as they did not have licensed bars.
-A proposal put by McKay to the Assembly was also passed that ensured that the Department had to have regulations in place by the end of September 2016.
+The campaign still proved successful with the Department of Finance committing to grant 100% rate relief for clubs as long as they did not have licensed bars.
+A proposal put by McKay to the Assembly was passed that ensured that the Department had to have regulations in place by the end of September 2016.

 On 26 October 2016 full relief for CASCs without bars was introduced by the Finance Minister.

-Campaign for equal marriage

-McKay was a strong supporter of LGBT rights in the Assembly.
-He spoke in debates to extend marriage to same sex couples between 2012 and 2016 and jointly tabled a number of the motions put to the Assembly.